Debi Jenkins Frankle

 She/Her | M.S. | LMFT #32961

-Debi Jenkins Frankle, LMFT, is a seasoned grief therapist, educator, and trainer with over 30 years of experience.
-She co-founded a grief center to serve a long-standing need in her community and currently teaches practicum at Pepperdine University.
-She provides clinical training in grief and loss for therapists and mental health professionals.
+Debi Jenkins Frankle, LMFT, is a grief therapist, educator, and trainer with over 30 years of experience.
+She co-founded a grief center in response to a deep need in her community and teaches practicum at Pepperdine University, where she mentors emerging clinicians.

 Specialities